anatoo/gulper/README.md

-# gulper
+# Gulper

-Gulper is gulp.js task runner runner to restart gulp on change gulpfile.
+Gulper is gulp.js cli wrapper to restart gulp automatically on gulpfile change.

 ## Installation